wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-03  Strixhaven Year 2, Term 1.md

 ### Background and Hook(s)

 * In this adventure, the characters return to Strixhaven University as second-year students.
 As the year gets underway, the characters’ peers urge them to form a team and compete in a high-profile game of Mage Tower.
 They’ll investigate the odd behavior of the magical creatures at the game’s center while they prepare for the big game.
 And throughout the year, nefarious forces strew havoc across the campus — right up to the characters’ fateful game day at Strixhaven Stadium.
 Will the characters unveil and thwart the threats before something terrible befalls the event?
 * At the end of this year, the players will face off against a few mage hunters - monsters created and used by the Oriq to wreck havoc across Strixhaven.
 By the end of this adventure, it should be clear to the players that there's something bigger going on here.
+Maybe they even learn who the Oriq are.

 ### Characters and Locations